Docs Menu

 In your application code, you define a new Dog object.
 You enable Development Mode, and specify the Pets database as the database in which to create collections for new object types.
 When you sync your new Dog object, App Services creates a Dog collection in the Pets database and creates a schema for it.
 The title of the object in the schema is Dog.

 If you later add a new Person object to your application code and then sync it, App Services creates a new collection for this Person object in the Pets database.
-If you wanted to create a collection for the Person object in a different database, you could define a schema for the Person object in a different database.
+If you wanted to create a collection for the Person object in a different database, you could Define & Enforce a Schema for the Person object in a different database.
 Or you could disable and re-enable Development Mode, and select a different database in which to create new collections.

 The title field contains the name of the object type represented by the schema.
-This is equivalent to a class or schema name in a Realm SDK.
+This is equivalent to a class or schema name in an Atlas Device SDK.
 The type name must be unique among all schemas in your synced cluster but is otherwise arbitrary and does not need to match the collection name.

 A conventional approach is to name each object type with a singular noun, like "Dog" or "Person".
 Schemas generated in development mode or by sampling existing documents use this convention.